Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Introduction

 Since AFQMC becomes formally exact in the limit of the exact trial, a straightforward way to improve its accuracy is to use a more accurate trial.
-Multideterminant states are often employed in AFQMC for this purpose, usually obtained from complete active space (CAS) calculations, where the active orbital spaces are chosen based on chemical intuition.\cite{al2007bond,purwanto2015auxiliary,shee2019achieving,williams2020direct} The quality of the approximation can critically depend on the choice of the active space, a trait shared by all CAS-based approaches.
+Multideterminant states are often employed in AFQMC for this purpose, usually obtained from complete active space (CAS) calculations, where the active orbital spaces are chosen based on chemical intuition.\cite{al2007bond,purwanto2015auxiliary,shee2019achieving,williams2020direct} The approximation quality can critically depend on the somewhat subjective choice of the active space, a trait shared by all CAS-based approaches.
 Recently, efforts have been made to remedy this using automatically chosen active spaces, based on natural orbitals or other criteria.\cite{malone2022ipie,neugebauer2023toward,wei2024scalable} Despite improvements in the ability to automatically select the multideterminant trial states, all these studies are limited by the high cost of the calculations.
 This is ameliorated to a large extent by the development of efficient algorithms that enable the use of long expansions--up to a million determinants--as trial states in AFQMC.\cite{mahajan2020efficient,mahajan2021taming,mahajan2022selected} The development of these algorithms has provided a means to systematically improve the accuracy of AFQMC energies by using larger active spaces and selected configuration interaction (sCI) expansions.\cite{malone2022ipie,wei2024scalable,jiang2024improved} However, as with other systematically improvable methods including density matrix renormalization group\cite{white1999ab}, various flavors of sCI\cite{Huron1973,Yann2017,Holmes2016b,ShaHolUmr,tubman2016deterministic} and other multireference methods, AFQMC with sCI trial states is not a polynomial scaling black-box algorithm.

 Although these systematically improvable methods can be beneficial for solving specific challenging problems, in the context of computational chemistry, a black-box method with polynomial scaling is often preferable.
+There have been some attempts to improve upon AFQMC/HF in such a way.
+These have mainly included the use of symmetry-broken and projected mean field trial states.\cite{shi2014symmetry,lee2020utilizing,xiao2021pseudo,danilov2024capturing} Another technique is the self-consistent optimization of the mean-field trial state using the one-body density matrix.\cite{qin2016coupling} Both these approaches have the benefit of preserving the cost scaling of AFQMC/HF, but have yet to be thoroughly benchmarked for \textit{ab initio} systems.